CORE-GATECH-GROUP/serpent-tools/CONTRIBUTING.rst

 Pull Requests
 =============

-Pull requests are how we review, approve, and incorporate changes into the ``develop`` and ``master`` branches.
+Pull requests are how we review, approve, and incorporate changes into the ``main`` branch.
 If you have code you want to contribute, please look at the content in the ``Developer's Guide`` section of the manual.